Chen Gang (politician, born 1966): Investigation

-On January 6, 2019, Chen Gang was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China, for "serious violations of regulations and laws".
-He was expelled from the party on July 11.
+On January 6, 2019, Chen Gang was placed under investigation by the Central Commission for Discipline Inspection, the CCP's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China, for "serious violations of regulations and laws".
+He was expelled from the CCP on July 11.
 On November 7, his trial was held at the Intermediate People's Court of Nanjing.
 The public prosecutors accused him of abusing his positions between 2003 and 2018 to build luxurious gardens for personal use, occupy luxury hotel suites for years without paying and accept tourism offers that could have affected the fair performance of official duties, use his power for planning and approval to enrich himself and his relatives' business activities, trade power for money, and accept huge bribes.
 In 2019 he pleaded guilty to bribery.

 On 5 February Chen had sentenced 15 years in prison and fined 5 million yuan ($774,500) for taking bribes worth more than 128 million yuan ($19.96 million) by the Intermediate People's Court of Nanjing.

 Chen was linked to real estate mogul Guo Wengui.
 It was said that Guo used his relationship with disgraced former Ministry of State Security deputy chief Ma Jian to ask Chen Gang, then in charge of Beijing's planning and urban development work, to help reduce a financial penalty against Guo, whose company was said to have violated municipal zoning and development restrictions.
 Reportedly, in 2013, Guo was again assessed a fine for encroaching public land while building a private residence in the Houhai area of Beijing.
 However, Chen reportedly said his hands were tied and refused to take action on Guo's behalf.
 The Guo-Chen-Ma relationship triangle was reportedly confirmed by Ma's own testimony during trial and also through online videos in which Ma described his relationship with Guo Wengui.